Student and Parental Rights

 The Rehabilitation Act of 1973 is one of the earliest pieces of legislature with regard to disabled rights.
 For students, it

 provides the basic civil rights to an education and freedom from discrimination within the school system on the basis of a disability.
 It allows children access to federal financial aid and assistance within the classroom, including adjustments made to seating arrangements or modified class assignments.

 Alongside the Rehabilitation Act of 1973, ADA requires public schools to provide proper accommodation for disabled individuals, including students who have either a physical or psychiatric disorder that may limit them within the classroom.
 Like the first two acts, ADA is designed to prevent discrimination within and outside of the classroom.

 Lastly, ABLE is primarily a financial program that allows a disabled individual to save up for specific expenses while also receiving federal funding.
 Generally, funding for disabilities requires that the recipient have a limited income that justifies the federal benefits, however, ABLE provides an exception.
 Under this act, disabled individuals may apply for federal funding and earn an income that goes towards their medical or psychiatric expenses at the same time.

 Defending the Rights of Disabled Families in Public School Systems

 The laws that protect disabled students and their families are broad and may overlap at times, which can make it difficult for families to know when their rights are being violated.
-Our legal team at Woodsmall Law Group have first-hand experience protecting the rights of disabled families in California.
-If you feel that your rights as a parent or your child’s rights are being violated, do not hesitate to contact us at (626) 440-0028.
+Our legal team at Woodsmall Law Group have first-hand experience protecting the rights of disabled families in Los Angeles, San Gabriel Valley, and La Cañada.
+If you feel that your rights as a parent or your child’s rights are being violated, contact us at (626) 440-0028.
 We assign two attorneys to each case to ensure that every aspect of the law is thoroughly reviewed and all your needs are taken care of.